xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 NEW-OPS-REQ-IT-INTEGRATION:
 : There is a need to ease the integration of low-level/network-oriented solutuon with native "IT tooling" (e.g., "https://opentelemetry.io/").

+### IETF Support for Better YANG Integration

+NEW-OPS-REQ-IETF-TOOLS
+: Ease exposure of libraries and host tools (e.g., `yangkit`) to ease integration.

 ### Open-source Tools

 While there are open-source implementations for NETCONF (e.g., NETOPEER), the gRPC/gNMI suite seems to have more support for tools on the client side.